-MANAGEMENT'S DISCUSSION AND ANALYSIS (REQUIRED SUPPLEMENTARY INFORMATION) JUNE 30, 2011 AND 2010
+MANAGEMENT'S DISCUSSION AND ANALYSIS (REQUIRED SUPPLEMENTARY INFORMATION) JUNE 30, 2012 AND 2011

-Employee benefit costs represent the second largest expense category for the District and have more than doubled in the past ten years.
+Employee benefit costs represent the second largest expense category for the District and have more than doubled in the past twelve years.
 The largest portion of benefit costs is for health and welfare, for which the District is self-insured.
 Stop loss insurance is carried to cover large claims typically associated with catastrophic illnesses; however, increased costs for medical expenses paid by the District have outpaced inflation.
 The industry trend for annual medical expense increase has been running in the 12 percent + range.
-In response to this trend, the District has implemented a number of cost containment measures including the adoption of a three phase plan with increased deductible, co-insurance, and Out of Pocket Maximum provisions.
+In response to this trend, the District has implemented a number of cost containment measures including the adoption of a three phase plan with increased deductible, co-insurance, and Out-of-Pocket Maximum provisions.
 The District is reviewing claims data every six months to determine whether employee groups move to the next phase of the plan.
-Additional cost containment measures are being pursued in the labor negotiation process.
+For FYs 2010-2011 and 2011-2012, actual medical claims/expenses were below budget resulting in employees staying in Phase 1 of the cost containment plan.
+Total savings over the past two years was approximately \$984 thousand with the majority (69%) of the savings experienced in 2010-2011.
+Medical claims and utilization are cyclical; therefore, the District should anticipate a minimum annual increase of 10 percent to 12 percent just for industry trends going forward.

-The District provides medical benefits to retirees and currently has an unfunded actuarial accrued liability of \$11.1 million.
-The current fund balance in the District's Self-Insurance Fund is \$8.7 million of which a portion has been designated as a retiree health benefit reserve.
+The District provides medical benefits to retirees and currently has an unfunded actuarial accrued liability of \$11.3 million.
+The current fund balance in the District's Self-Insurance Fund is \$7.8 million.
+There are four components of the fund balance including reserves and set asides for Other Postemployment Benefits (OPEB), Workers' Compensation Run out Claims, Incurred but Not Reported Claims, and the Rate Stabilization Reserve.